jarlandi/sna/README.md

 ## Sources Acknowledgment

-This material has been extracted from the following sources:
+This material has been extracted and adapted from the following sources:

 * *Network Science Course* by Carlos Castillo, Universitat Pompeu Fabra, 2021
 * *Network Science Course* by Albert László Barabási, Cambridge University Press, 2020.